 The completed form should be mailed directly to:

 Please note, if a COBRA enrollment form is not submitted by the due date, all rights to continue enrollments in the State group insurance plans will end and all rights to the continuation of coverage under COBRA will have been forfeited.

-The premiums for COBRA coverage will be billed on a monthly basis, and must be paid-in-full in advance.
+Premiums for COBRA coverage will be billed on a monthly basis, and must be paid in full in advance.
 For those with premium payments in good standing, there is an opportunity each year, during a special COBRA open enrollment period, to make any changes in coverage desired for the next benefit year.

 Once enrolled, eligibility for COBRA continuation will end if:

-2. The enrollee becomes covered, as an employee, under another group health plan
+2. The enrolled becomes covered, as an employee, under another group health plan.

-3. The enrollee becomes covered under a new spouse's group health plan
+3. The enrolled becomes covered under a new spouse's group health plan.

 5. The State of Michigan no longer provides group health coverage to any of its employees or their dependents.

 If at the time of the the employees death, a surviving enrolled family member was entitled to Medicare, they may continue coverage under COBRA; however, Medicare will be primary.
 This will be true even if they are only enrolled in Medicare Part A.